Six Reasons why Businesses Need Conversational AI Chatbot Solutions

 Six Powerful Arguments for Businesses to Adopt Conversational AI Chatbots

 It’s interesting to dig into why businesses are so eager to increase their investments in conversational AI technology.
 A recent IBM study about satisfaction rates with chatbot implementations stated:

-“Businesses wondering whether virtual assistants are worth the investment may be interested to know that 96% of the respondents “exceeded, achieved, or expect to achieve” their anticipated return.”
+“Businesses debating whether virtual assistants are worthwhile may find it interesting to know that 96% of respondents “exceeded, achieved, or expect to achieve” their projected return.”

 It’s hard not to be enticed by this news.
 There is little doubt that this AI technology not only benefits businesses but is increasingly going to become an essential part of digital strategy.

 1. Chatbots Lower the Cost to Serve

 Putting a digital assistant to work is far less costly than a human worker, provided of course that the digital assistant has the training to deliver the required experience.
 Chatbots are a powerful way to take the pressure off human workers by either fully or partially automating incoming customer or employee requests and tasks.
 This then allows human staff to handle more complex or edge cases where they can add more value than just dealing with routine inquiries.

 Often a chatbot is used to handle common or frequent queries that hit a customer service or contact center but they can be used outside of customer service to help in other areas like applying for a loan, filing a claim, lodging a complaint, getting a quote or proposal, scheduling an appointment, completing a transaction, or renewing a subscription.